AndrieievDmytro/simple_aws_infrastructure/README.md

 If everything is okay then use the following command:

 '**terraform apply**' and enter yes.

 Next infrastructure will be built in Cloud:

 ![Blank diagram (1)](https://user-images.githubusercontent.com/63021874/218695079-13139e2d-9f94-4773-990f-0cf876aaff66.png)

+You also can use following command to override default variables and specify custom setup

+Example:
+'**terraform apply -var ec2_count=2**' - raise up 2 instances instead of 1